kt487420GIT/karpenter-resources/README.md

    - KARPENTER_NAMESPACE: The Kubernetes namespace where Karpenter is installed.
 This namespace is where Karpenter's resources and controllers will be deployed.
    - KARPENTER_VERSION: The version of Karpenter that you are deploying.
 This version should match the one compatible with your Kubernetes cluster and configuration.
    - NODEGROUP_LABEL: The label assigned to the nodes managed by Karpenter, often used for identifying or grouping nodes within the cluster.
+   - KARPENTER_IMAGE: The Amazon ECR image for Karpenter.
+Ensure this setup is for Karpenter version 1.0.1.

 3. Configure the GitHub Workflow
    The repository contains a GitHub Actions workflow (.github/workflows/main.yml) that automates the deployment of Karpenter.